-Table 1: List of the controllers, job functions, safety responsibilities, and associated control actions as part of the STPA for the new linac-based radiosurgery procedure.
+TABLE I. List of the controllers, job functions, safety responsibilities, and associated control actions as part of the STPA for the new Linac-based radiosurgery procedure.

-Controller Function Performed Safety Responsibilities Control actions Radiation Oncologist The radiation oncologist uses their medical and specialty knowledge when evaluating the patient for treatment and uses the dose distribution, DVHs, and imaging for setup and optimal treatment plan.
-Ensure that radiation, the Rx and contours are appropriate to treat the patient's disease.
-Verify that the final plan and patient setup are acceptable prior to treatment.
-Observe and manage any unexpected complications during and after treatment.
-Pass prescription and contours Approve pre-plan Approve fusion and final plan Recommend patient for treatment See patient for follow-up Medical Physicist The medical physicist uses their knowledge of treatment planning system, fusion algorithms, and imaging techniques to prepare treatment plans and evaluate patient setup.
-Ensure that the plan (linac instructions) is able to be delivered without error and that equipment is functioning properly.
-Verify that the treatment plan meets the radiation oncologist's Rx and has all the necessary information for the radiation therapist.
-Set-up procedures Fuse MR and pre-plan to CBCT Re-optimize & calculation Send new plan to RT EMR Schedule for treatment Radiation Therapist The radiation therapist uses their clinical experience and knowledge to interact with and position the patient per the setup protocol and execute treatment per the treatment plan.
-Ensure the patient is comfortable and follows instructions for treatment.
-Ensure that the patient is setup per the treatment plan and procedures are followed as designed.
-Verify that the equipment is functioning properly during the treatment.
-Ensuring patient is relaxed Immobilization and positioning Acquire CBCT Mode up final plan Initiate treatment Halt treatment Hospital Administration The hospital administrators sets productivity goals for the department and use patient census, satisfaction surveys and billing data from the department to evaluate department performance as well as provides staffing and equipment to achieve those goals.
-Ensure that the department has sufficient resources to perform the treatments.
-Verify that the department has appropriate resources to meet performance goals.
-Set performance expectations Provide staff and equipment resources Department Administration The department administrators use feedback from the staff and the Incident Learning System to understand needs to perform daily activities as well as sets department culture.
-Ensure that the treatment policy and procedures are documented and accessible.
-Ensure that appropriate resources are allocated for the procedure.
-Ensure that the department follows a safety culture.
-Approve standard operating procedures Allocate staff and equipment resources Create and maintain department culture Maintain equipment and procedures Clinical Operations Team The planning and treatment teams addresses anomalous equipment behavior in part by providing the vendor with feedback when faults or error messages arise. • Notify appropriate persons or vendor when anomalous equipment behavior is detected.
-Staff notify vendor of an issue
+Controller Function performed Safety responsibilities Control actions Radiation oncologist The radiation oncologist uses his medical and specialty knowledge when evaluating the patient for treatment and uses the dose distribution, DVHs, and imaging for setup and optimal treatment plan Ensure that radiation, the Rx and contours are appropriate to treat the patient's disease Verify that the final plan and patient setup are acceptable prior to treatment Observe and manage any unexpected complications during and after treatment Pass prescription and contours Approve preplan Approve fusion and final plan Recommend patient for treatment See patient for follow-up Medical physicist The medical physicist uses his knowledge of treatment planning system, fusion algorithms, and imaging techniques to prepare treatment plans and evaluate patient setup Ensure that the plan (Linac instructions) is able to be delivered without error and that equipment is functioning properly Verify that the treatment plan meets the radiation oncologist's Rx and has all the necessary information for the radiation therapist Set-up procedures Fuse MR and preplan to CBCT Reoptimize and calculation Send new plan to RT EMR Schedule for treatment Radiation therapist The radiation therapist uses his clinical experience and knowledge to interact with and position the patient per the setup protocol and execute treatment per the treatment plan Ensure the patient is comfortable and follows instructions for treatment Ensure that the patient is setup per the treatment plan and procedures are followed as designed Verify that the equipment is functioning properly during the treatment Ensuring patient is relaxed Immobilization and positioning Acquire CBCT Mode up final plan Initiate treatment Halt treatment Hospital administration The hospital administrators set productivity goals for the department and use patient census, satisfaction surveys, and billing data from the department to evaluate department performance as well as provide staffing and equipment to achieve those goals Ensure that the department has sufficient resources to perform the treatments Verify that the department has appropriate resources to meet performance goals Set performance expectations Provide staff and equipment resources Department administration The department administrators use feedback from the staff and the incident learning system to understand needs to perform daily activities as well as set department culture Ensure that the treatment policy and procedures are documented and accessible Ensure that appropriate resources are allocated for the procedure Ensure that the department follows a safety culture Approve standard operating procedures Allocate staff and equipment resources Create and maintain department culture Maintain equipment and procedures Clinical operations team The planning and treatment teams address anomalous equipment behavior in part by providing the vendor with feedback when faults or error messages arise • Notify appropriate persons or vendor when anomalous equipment behavior is detected • Staff notify vendor of an issue the medical physicist control action to fuse MR and preplan to CBCT.